Vincent Black Knight: Financial collapse

 Increasingly affluent customers may have encouraged Vincent to go for a 'high end' luxury touring model, but at the same time high volume and very affordable small cars were flooding the market.
 Vincent's accountants suddenly realised that they were losing money on every Black Knight sold, so the last example of both the model and the marque left the production line on Friday, 16 December 1955.

 Difference from Black Prince

 The Black Knight is easily mistaken for the very similar Black Prince.
-For anyone other than a knowledgeable Vincent enthusiast, they would not notice the difference as externally, both models are nearly identical.
+Externally, the models are nearly identical.
 The most readily noticeable difference is in the emblem on the front and rear fenders/wheel covers, and on the "dashboard".
 The emblem consists of a Vincent scroll, with the model name (Black Knight or Black Prince) below the scroll and a graphic just above the scroll.
 For the Black Knight, the graphic is an axe; for the Black Prince, the graphic is a helmet.